The nutritional guide to managing PMOS (formerly PCOS) symptoms

 A genetic predisposition is usually present, but it may only surface through a combination of environmental triggers - for example diet and lifestyle, toxins, or an imbalance in the gut microbiome.

-The four types of PCOS
+The four types of PMOS

 Each type drives androgen excess in different ways and may present with different symptoms, which is why a one-size-fits-all approach rarely works.

-How PCOS affects hormones, metabolism, and fertility
+How PMOS affects hormones, metabolism, and fertility

-Irregular cycles and PCOS ovulation issues
+Irregular cycles and PMOS ovulation issues

 Metabolic symptoms

-Insulin resistance, the most common driver in PCOS, results in higher levels of insulin in the body.
+Insulin resistance, the most common driver in PMOS, results in higher levels of insulin in the body.
 This can lead to metabolic symptoms including fatigue, increased hunger, and weight gain that can feel impossible to shift despite your best efforts.

 Long-term health risks

-Longer term, women with PCOS may have a higher risk of type 2 diabetes and heart disease.
+Longer term, women with PMOS may have a higher risk of type 2 diabetes and heart disease.
 This is why addressing insulin resistance early is so important - not just for symptom relief, but for long-term health.

 Polycystic ovaries and pregnancy